-Knowledge and understanding: The student will be able to select, understand and apply different phases and methods used to create successful Information Retrieval and Text Mining applications.
+Knowledge and understanding: The student will be able to select, understand and apply different phases and methods used to create applications that exhibit an optimal search experience or provide excellent analytical insights for natural language.
 In addition, the student learns to evaluate the quality of such methods according to best-practice standards as used in the field.

-Applying knowledge and understanding: Students will be able to recognize applications of text mining and information retrieval in different domains such as legal services, medical research, regulatory oversight, compliance, humanities, and customer services.
-After the course, the student can formulate an opinion or course of action when dealing with text-based KE-problems based on incomplete, limited and in part unreliable information.
+Applying knowledge and understanding: Students will be able to recognize applications of text mining, information retrieval and conversational AI in different domains such as consumer search, legal services, medical research, regulatory oversight, compliance, digital humanities, and customer services.
+After the course, the student can formulate an opinion or course of action when dealing with text-based AI-problems based on incomplete, limited and in part unreliable information.
 After the course, students can apply their knowledge and understanding in a manner that shows a scientific approach to their work or vocation.
 They are able to handle complex and ill-defined text-based problems for which it is not a priori known if there is an appropriate solution, they know how to acquire the necessary information to solve the sub-problems involved, and they know how to proceed with problems for which there is no standard or reliable route to the solution.

-Making judgements: Upon completion of the course, students are able to recommend the most appropriate methods from the fields of text mining and information retrieval when confronted with KE-problems involving textual and other forms of unstructured data.
+Making judgements: Upon completion of the course, students are able to recommend the most appropriate methods from the fields of text mining, information retrieval and conversational AI when confronted with problems involving search and analysis of textual unstructured data.